TÜRKÇE

 As part of the revision of the EU Emissions Trading System (EU ETS), which is the EU's primary tool for reducing greenhouse gas emissions, Regulation (EU) No 2023/957 established monitoring, reporting, and verification rules for including emissions from the maritime sector in the EU ETS.
 Furthermore, Directive (EU) 2023/958 mandates the phasing out of free emission allowances for the aviation sector, which is already covered by the ETS.

 The Fit-for-55 package implemented more stringent CO2 emission standards for new cars and vans to encourage the use of cleaner vehicles and fuels.
 Additionally, it introduced the Alternative Fuels Infrastructure Regulation (AFIR) to enhance the infrastructure for charging and refueling environmentally friendly vehicles throughout the EU.
-The ReFuelEU Aviation Regulation and the FuelEU Maritime Regulation, which promote sustainable aviation and maritime fuels respectively, are also crucial components of the Package.
+The ReFuelEU Aviation Regulation (Regulation (EU) 2023/2405 of the European Parliament and of the Council of 18 October 2023 on ensuring a level playing field for sustainable air transport) and the FuelEU Maritime Regulation (Regulation (EU) 2015/757 of the European Parliament and of the Council of 29 April 2015 on the monitoring, reporting and verification of carbon dioxide emissions from maritime transport, and amending Directive 2009/16/EC), which promote sustainable aviation and maritime fuels respectively, are also crucial components of the Package.

 CONTENT OF THE CHAPTER: